How we process your personal data

 General information about personal data

-The personal data that are processed by us are managed in accordance with the General Data Protection Regulation and the Swedish Act containing supplementary provisions to the EU General Data Protection Regulation.
-These laws give you greater protection as an individual when government agencies and companies process your personal data.
-Our processing of personal data is also governed by an act and ordinance that only apply to Arbetsförmedlingen.
-These are normally referred to as register legislation.
+The personal data we process is handled in accordance with the EU General Data Protection Regulation and the law (2018:218) containing supplementary provisions to the EU General Data Protection Regulation (the Data Protection Law).
+These provisions provide enhanced protection for you as a private individual when government agencies and companies process your personal data.
+Our treatment of personal data in labour market policy activities is also regulated by law, ordinance and Arbetsförmedlingen’s regulations, which only apply to Arbetsförmedlingen.

 General Data Protection Regulation (imy.se) (in Swedish)